esvm4/Google-DA-Cyclistic/Case1/Report.md

 ## How can you verify that your data is clean and ready to analyze?

 - As all steps above can also be done in Python, I can use Python to verify the results.
-For example, I can use Python to check for nulls and test stations, and the results are the same as the SQL query above.
+The code is in the file `Clean.ipynb` in the same folder as this report.

 # Analyse

+- The data is now clean and ready to be analysed.
+In this step, there are 5 questions to be addressed.
+- All the analysis is done in Python under the file `Analyse.ipynb` in the same folder as this report.
+- As the data in the succint2022 table has been cleaned, formatted and filtered out to keep just the information I need for this analysis, it is fine to say that I can skip the 2 first steps: organising and formatting.
+  - How should you organize your data to perform analysis on it?
+  - Has your data been properly formatted?

+## What surprises did you discover in the data?

+## What trends or relationships did you find in the data?

+## How will these insights help answer your business questions?

 # Share